Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 Cat attack at Philosphou Monastery

-Our descent only took us an hour.
+Our descent back to our motorhome only took an hour.
 It was a much easier walk on the way back, as the path was mostly downhill, and we spent less time stopping to take photos.

 The scenery along the Lousios Gorge was spectacular, the ruins of the old monastery extremely interesting, and the Lousios Gorge Hike certainly ensured we had our daily exercise quota.